Polarization transport in optical fibers beyond Rytov's law: Results

 Note that while $P_{+-}(s)$ has a period of $\pi k^{-1}$, $P_{+x}(s)$ involves products of two sinusoidal functions with periods of $\pi k^{-1}$ and $\pi \tau^{-1}$, respectively.
 For the fiber parameters mentioned above, we have $k \approx \tau$, with $k - \tau \approx \SI{1.2e-6}{\per\meter}$.
 In this case, $P_{+x}(s)$ will oscillate on short length scales with frequency $k \approx \tau$, and we can write

+In this approximation, the amplitude of the oscillations of $P_{+x}(s)$ is controlled by the wave frequency and fiber parameters (through $\xi$) and by the geometry (through $\kappa$ and $\tau$), while the frequency of the oscillations of $P_{+x}(s)$ is solely controlled by the geometry (through $\tau$).
+In particular, a transition from circular to linear polarization is achieved when $ P_{+x}(s) = 1$, although this would require some fine tuning of the geometry, fiber parameters and wave frequency.

-There will also be a long-scale modulation of $P_{+-}(s)$ due to the small difference between the two frequencies.
+In general, there will also be a long-scale modulation of $P_{+-}(s)$ due to the small difference between the two frequencies in \cref{eq:P+x}.
 However, this additional modulation is only significant on length scales of the order $\pi (k - \tau)^{-1} \approx \SI{2.5e6}{\meter}$ and can thus be neglected.